justlark/notwithout.help/docs/security.md

 ## Overview

-This app allows users, called **Organizers** to create encrypted web forms, collecting **Submissions** from others. **Submissions** are encrypted client-side such that they cannot be read by the server.
+Not Without Help is an app that allows users, called **Organizers** to create encrypted web forms, collecting **Submissions** from others. **Submissions** are encrypted client-side such that they cannot be read by the server.

 When an **Organizer** creates a **Form**, they are given two links: a **Sharing Link** that can be followed to fill out the **Form**, and a **Secret Link**